Core i7-4700EQ vs Core i7-4700MQ

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-4700EQ is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-4700EQ is the stronger fit.
 You are getting 1.3% better PassMark, backed by 4 cores and 8 threads.
-It also carries the larger cache pool with 33.3% larger total L3 cache (8 MB vs 6 MB).
+It also has the larger cache pool with 33.3% larger total L3 cache (8 MB vs 6 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-4700EQ is the smarter buy today.
-Core i7-4700EQ is $5 cheaper on MSRP at $378 MSRP versus $383 MSRP, and it gives you a 2.2% average FPS lead across 4 shared CPU game tests in our data.
-It is also 2.6% better value on MSRP (14.3 vs 14.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i7-4700EQ is the better buy right now.
+Core i7-4700EQ comes in $5 cheaper on MSRP at $378 MSRP versus $383 MSRP, and it still gives you 1.3% better PassMark.
+The compromise is that Core i7-4700MQ is still the better pure gaming CPU with a 3.7% average FPS lead across 50 shared CPU game tests in our data.
+It is also 2.6% better value on MSRP (14.3 vs 14.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?